5 Surefire Methods To Eliminate Your Internet Addiction

 “What the Net seems to be doing is chipping away my capacity for concentration and contemplation.
 Whether I’m online or not, my mind now expects to take in information the way the Net distributes it: in a swiftly moving stream of particles.
 Once I was a scuba diver in the sea of words.
 Now I zip along the surface like a guy on a Jet Ski.” – Nicholas Carr, The Shallows: What the Internet Is Doing to Our Brains

 Internet addiction is a hydra-headed issue with different causes and effects.
-Regardless of the causes, we know one thing:

 The technology we use now is so incredibly pervasive that many people find themselves unable to lessen their use on social media or various other Internet-related devices.
-It is a worldwide issue that people are becoming more aware of as the 21st century progresses.

 Let’s unravel some threads.

-As a society, we are currently coming to grasps with what Web 2.0 has done and is doing to us on a daily basis.
+As more people connect to the Internet, more people will find themselves hooked on even more alluring stimuli and as a society, we are currently coming to grasps with what Web 2.0 has done and is doing to us on a daily basis.

-More and more psychologists, teachers, and government officials are beginning to understand that Internet addiction and social media addiction exist and it is dramatically warping our society and interpersonal relations.
+More and more psychologists, teachers, and government officials are beginning to understand that Internet addiction and social media addiction exist and is dramatically warping our society and interpersonal relations.

 Books such as Irresistible, The Shallows, and Digital Minimalism have lifted the wool off of our collective eyes and made us realize the problem is not to be understated or avoided.